-.REPLY = YES
+, REPLY = YES

 specifies that the need for a reply to a WTOR message has been eliminated.
-This parameter must be specified if a WTOR message is to be deleted.
+REPLY = YES is invalid with TOKEN and COUNT.
+When you specify REPLY = YES, you must specify either MSG or MSGLIST to identify the message or group of messages that is to be deleted.